apple1417/gen_uniques_db/Readme.md

 Some items (grenades) can have multiple manufacturers, hence the seperate `ManufacturedBy` table.

-In a few rare cases an enemy can spawn on multiple maps (e.g. Brood Mother / Vanda).
-The map value for these enemy's sources is arbitrarily hardcoded.
+Some enemies have their source's map field set to null, if they can spawn on multiple maps.

 ## Examples